jeremyevans/rubyconflt2016-presentation/slides/slides.md

 </code></pre>

 !SLIDE
-.notes One thing we can see is that it takes more more time to crack an 8 character password hashed with bcrypt(8) than it takes to crack an 11 character password hashed with SHA1.|Note that these numbers were for a older single machine.
-Anyone serious about cracking passwords could easily spin up tens of thousands of more powerful cloud machines dedicated to cracking the password hash.|Let us see what the numbers look like for an serious attacker.
+.notes One thing we can see is that it takes more time to crack an 8 character password hashed with bcrypt(8) than it takes to crack an 11 character password hashed with SHA1.|Note that these numbers were for a older single machine.
+Anyone serious about cracking password hashes could easily spin up tens of thousands of more powerful cloud machines dedicated to cracking.|Let us see what the numbers look like for an serious attacker.

 <pre style="font-size: 36px; margin-top: 10px;"><code>set            |    # <sup>  </sup>  |  SHA1      | bcrypt(8)
 [a-z]{4}       | 456976<sup>  </sup> | &lt;1 second  | 1.5 hours